SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 ## Nominal versus Real Inflation

-If and when governemtn currency injectins (aka. fiscal deficits) put pressure on prices, it is only because firms have maxed out their putput caacity, so the firms are forced to raise their prices to supppres demand.
+If and when government currency injections (aka. fiscal deficits) put pressure on prices, it is only because firms have maxed out their output capacity, so the firms are forced to raise their prices to suppress demand.
 (They'd be a bit stupid not to, and in any case it's a social psychology effect, they always do raise their prices if they cannot hire more labour or machinery.)

 But what counts in all this, for economic justice, is not how much stuff \$1 can purchase.